willbrennana/06_weather-dashboard/README.md

 # Willy B's Weather Dashboard

-This was my first challenging using Server-Side APIs.
+This was my first challenge using Server-Side APIs.

 With one link to account for two distinct URLs (the primary difference being "weather" vs. "forecast" before ${cityLogged}), I came to the realization that creating one searchCity function, as opposed to two, would help me reflect the fact that both URLs are helping retrieve data from the same city.